 An experienced healthcare IT executive, Robert Potts joins Synapticure from Amwell, a leading global telehealth platform, where he was most recently Director of Operations.
 As Head of Telemedicine Operations, Potts will lead the design of and development of solutions to help streamline the provider and patient experience through Synapticure’s telemedicine platform as the company uses data, technology and innovation to disrupt the way neurodegenerative disease is treated.

-Synapticure is dedicated to creating the future of ALS and neurodegenerative disease patient care.
+Synapticure is dedicated to creating the future of neurodegenerative disease patient care.
 Today, Synapticure is focused on providing better treatment and care for all people living with ALS through a full-stack teleneurology platform, built by and for those living with ALS.
 Co-founded by Brian Wallach, Sandra Abrevaya, Peter Wallach, Jason Langheier and Jonathan Hirsch, Synapticure is headquartered in Chicago, Illinois.
 To learn more, please visit synapticure.com or follow us on Twitter, LinkedIn, Facebook, and Instagram for updates.